deliver / applied project delivery

 Follow-up session (OPTIONAL)

-Around two months later, we can run a short virtual follow-up session to review progress, share learning and refresh commitments.
+Around a month later, we can run a short virtual follow-up session to review progress, share learning and refresh commitments.

 This modular approach keeps costs transparent and flexible - you can include all elements for a complete development journey or select just the parts that best fit your team’s needs and budget.